Zwelabo/AMR/README.md

 - [Online AMR Data Source](#Online_data)

 ### Our World in Data: AMR Surveillance Systems Map Automation
-This section contains an R script (`amr_map.R`) that automates the process of downloading, processing, and visualizing data on Antimicrobial Resistance (AMR) surveillance systems in African countries.
+This section contains an R script (`amr_map.R`) that automates the process of downloading, processing, and visualizing data on Antimicrobial Resistance (AMR) surveillance systems in FF Supported countries.
 The script generates an interactive Shiny app with a map visualization.

 #### Overview
 The script performs the following steps: